p4r4xor/ctf-writeups/picoCTF-2019/Forensics/What-Lies-Within/README.md

 b4,bgr,msb,xy       .. text: " V\"c7Ga4"
 b4,abgr,msb,xy      .. text: "gOC_$_@o"
 ```
 Well, you can see that the flag is hidden at `b1,rgb,lsb,xy`, which means that its at `bits 2, channel rgb, lsb, order xy`.
-What we need to be focusing here is the `lsb` part. `lsb` is called "least significant bit".
+What we need to be focusing here is the `lsb` part. `lsb` is called `least significant bit`.
 More will be discussed about this in my upcoming picoCTF write-ups (the ones which have more points).
 There's your flag :)

 __Flag__